-rate!
-You want to make sure they understand that there is a "time-lag".
+You want to have a conversation with your customer regarding expectations and perceptions on what their snowmelt system can (and can't) do.
+Some people think that when it starts snowing, they can invite their friends over for a snowmelt party.
+You want to make sure they understand there is a "time-lag".
 It takes time for the snowmelt system to heat up the slab and bring it up to the set melting temperature.
 Once it reaches the melting temperature, the system will continue to run until the automatic snow/ice sensor senses that it is dry and shuts the system off until the next snow fall.
 This operation may last 4-5 hours and quite possibly longer depending upon the amount of snowfall and the outdoor temperature.
 You want your customer to understand this up front before the first snowfall.

-Sometimes, in some applications (usually commercial and industrial), they can't wait that long for the snowmelting system to activate.
+Sometimes, in some applications (usually commercial and industrial) they can't wait that long for the snowmelting system to activate.
 Instead, they operate the system in what's known as an "idling" condition.
-Most snowmelt controls have a feature where you can set the snow/ice sensor to maintain the slab at some minimum temperature, typically 28-30°F. This gives the snowmelt system a "running" start so that when the snow starts falling the slab does not have to be heated from a cold starting point.
-This, of course, costs money.
-You are heating a slab all the time that is exposed to Mother Nature, so regardless of outdoor temperatures and wind speeds, you are "pumping" Btus into the ground.
+Most snowmelt controls have a feature where you can set the snow/ice sensor to maintain the slab at some minimum temperature, typically 28-30°F. This gives the snowmelt system a running start so that when the snow begins to fall, the slab does not have to be heated from a cold starting point.
+This of course costs money, which makes sense when you think about it.
+You are heating a slab all the time, so regardless of outdoor temperatures and wind speeds, you are "pumping" BTUs into the ground.
 This is another thing your customer needs to know when discussing their expectations of the system.
 In a residential application, a snowmelt system is a convenience item.
 You don't have to wait for the plow guy to show up, you don't have to shovel the driveway, you don't have to salt your driveway and walkway and the system can start and stop automatically.
 However, it does take some time to get up and going before the melting starts.

-From a design standpoint, you can use anyone of the reputable radiant tubing manufacturers or their representatives to help you in designing and laying out the system.
-This is a service they offer all the time.
+From a design standpoint, you can use any of the reputable radiant tubing manufacturers or their representatives to help you in designing and laying out the system.
 They will be able to help you in calculating the actual load, selecting the right size and amount of tubing, the best way to layout the tubing, what the design water temperatures should be as well as a control and piping strategy to operate the system.

 In general, there are a few design issues you want to be concerned with.
-The first issue is, are you going to use the existing boiler to melt the snow?
+The first issue is whether you are going to use the existing boiler to melt the snow.
 Does it have the capacity to handle this extra load?
-If not (probably the case in most systems), are you going to dedicate a boiler to just snow melt?
+If not (more than likely the case in most systems), are you going to dedicate a boiler to just snowmelt?
 This does happen often, but I think a better design is to add the additional boiler to the existing boiler, piped as a multiple boiler plant.
-Then by adding a small plate and frame heat exchanger which is dedicated to the snow melt system, you can have back-up capabilities, rotation and all the other features that come with a multiple boiler system.
+Then by adding a small plate & frame heat exchanger, which is dedicated to the snowmelt system, you can have back-up capabilities, rotation and all the other features that come with a multiple boiler system.